RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_switch_point_type.md

 ## 3 XYZIRT

-Since this is the custom pcl point type, user need to add the definition of the point in the receiving program.
+Since this is the custom pcl point type, user needs to add the definition of the point in the receiving program.
 The definition is shown below.

 ```c++
 #include <pcl/io/io.h>